PostgreSQL

 Limitations

 If you update large portions of a table between syncs, Fivetran Teleport Sync may be unable to determine the changes since the previous sync.
-When this occurs, the connector will re-sync the entire table to capture the latest data.
-To avoid these table re-syncs, we recommend that you increase the sync frequency of the connector.
+When this occurs, the connection will re-sync the entire table to capture the latest data.
+To avoid these table re-syncs, we recommend that you increase the sync frequency of the connection.

-We do not support syncing more than 400 tables or tables with more than 50 million rows with Fivetran Teleport Sync for PostgreSQL.
+Fivetran Teleport Sync for PostgreSQL does not support syncing more than 400 tables or tables with more than 50 million rows.

 Tables with a primary key